 They both focus on addressing the customer’s pain points by offering solutions.
 Both categories share a common goal of converting prospects into customers.

-In both, you need an enhanced customer experience for building relationships.
+In both, you need an enhanced customer experience to build relationships.
 Lastly, both groups require a defined strategy to measure performance and maximize revenues.

 Q7.
 Which is harder – B2B or B2C?